 While he was in the hospital, his father brought him a book on the history of baseball.
-As he read the book, he began to notice that the stories all ended the same way.
+As he read the book, he began to notice the stories all ended the same way.
 The great prospects were scouted.
 They came up to the majors with budding promise.
 They had a fantastic career.
-They accumulated records, and they retired… and, “Then what?”
-He wondered.
+They accumulated records, and they retired….

-In his 14-year old mind, baseball was the greatest thing a person could do, but he wondered, “In a hundred years, would anyone remember those accomplishments?”
+In his 14-year old mind, baseball was the greatest thing a person could do.
+Now, he wondered, “In a hundred years, would anyone remember those accomplishments?”

-His own mundane routines of life – getting up in the morning, taking the bus to school, coming home, doing his homework and chores, and getting up in the morning to do it all again – led him to fear “that nothing I was doing was going to amount to anything”.
+The mundane routines of his life – getting up in the morning, taking the bus to school, coming home, doing his homework and chores, and getting up in the morning to do it all again – led him to fear “that nothing I was doing was going to amount to anything”.

-He had no reason to believe, at that time, that there was an answer to this angst.
-There was no reason to believe there was anything that was always the same, that was unchanging.
-There was nothing evident to him to tether the ever changing world of his experience.
+He had no reason to believe there was an answer to this angst.
+There was no reason to believe there was anything that was always the same, that there was anything that was unchanging.
+There was nothing evident to him to anchor the ever changing world of his experience to anything solid.

-I recall early in my life a time of deep unsettling angst.
+This reminds me of an early realization in my own life.
 I was maybe around 5-7 years old, when we watched a reel of home movies of my father and grandparents and me as a younger child.
-This was, perhaps, my first awareness of the passage of time.
+This was, perhaps, my first self-conscious awareness of the passage of time.

-At that point his next thought was, “I wonder if this is what it means to be insane?”
+In his next thought he wondered, “Is this what it means to be insane?”
 Then arose the fear that led to a new fear that the questions meant there was something wrong with him.
-If his parents had taken him to a psychologist then, he might have been diagnosed with anxiety leading to a panic attack.
+Meyer speculates that a psychologist might have diagnosed him with anxiety leading to a panic attack.